 There are some registrars that download a large number of records almost every time from the TMCH.
 There’s also an internal ICANN monitoring system that pings the TMCH regularly to ensure system is working.
 Note that Table 4 exclude the two registrars that downloaded large numbers of records at a given time relative to other registrars (this was discernible from the data).

-QUESTION FOR ICANN: Is this something Compliance should be looking at?
+QUESTION FOR ICANN: Is this something Compliance should be looking at to determine whether this was for appropriate or inappropriate purposes

 On the report that only 6.3% of Claims Notices would trigger registrations – doesn’t this seem very low (and, correspondingly, 93% very high)?